kubos/majortom_gateway_package/README.md

 and check out our [demo gateway](https://github.com/kubos/example-python-gateway) as an example of how to use it!

+The `connect` or `connect_with_retries` functions must be called before any messages can be passed.

 The Gateway API Package is currently in Beta, so please [submit an issue](https://github.com/kubos/majortom_gateway_package/issues/new) or [come talk to us](https://slack.kubos.com) if you have any comments/questions/feedback.